nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 We will configure a common gateway for the `RequestHeaderModifier` and `ResponseHeaderModifier` examples mentioned below.

+---

-### Deploy the Gateway API Resources for the Header Application
+### Deploy the Gateway API resources for the Header application

 The [Gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/) resource is typically deployed by the [Cluster Operator](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/#roles-and-personas_1).
 This Gateway defines a single listener on port 80.
 Since no hostname is specified, this listener matches on all hostnames.
 To deploy the Gateway: